batalov/eyetropy/README.md

 ## General Notes
-* If your goal is testing some web service with video processing, the best practice would be to prepare video file (to use it as a stream later) with known expected test values.
+* If your goal is testing some web service with video processing, the best practice would be to prepare a video file (to use it as a stream later) with known expected test values.
 In my case image preparation included the following: i labeled each frame with a white rectangle, containing number of frame and then extracted frames with ffmpeg
 * Frame labelling using ffmpeg for 1920x1080 video